Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Prolactin is one of the most mysterious hormones in the body.
 Its name reflects the most striking effect of its increase - lactation, that is, the release of milk into mammary glands in women after childbirth.
 In fact, prolactin is either responsible for breastfeeding or is a stress hormone.

 For reference: Hyperprolactinemia is a condition in which the level of prolactin in the blood is increased.
-Prolactin is secreted in the pituitary gland, a gland located in the very center of the brain, which is the most important or "control" endocrine gland in the body.
-Lactotroph cells are located in the anterior pituitary gland, and their activity is controlled by a substance - dopamine.
+Prolactin is secreted by the pituitary gland, a gland located in the very center of the brain, which is the most important or “controlling” endocrine gland of the body.
+Lactotroph cells are located in the anterior lobe of the pituitary gland, and their activity is controlled by a substance called dopamine.

 So, what happens in the body if the level of prolactin in the blood is really very high?

-Among women this leads to suppression of the production of hormones that control the menstrual cycle (LH and FSH), resulting in menstruation becoming irregular or completely stopped.
+Among women This leads to suppression of the hormones that control the menstrual cycle (LH and FSH), resulting in periods becoming irregular or stopping completely.
 In addition, lactation not associated with childbirth may occur.

-In men hyperprolactinemia causes a decrease in the concentration of male sex hormones, and can cause erectile dysfunction and a decrease in libido.
+In men hyperprolactinemia causes a decrease in the concentration of male sex hormones, and can cause erectile dysfunction and decreased libido.

-Increase in prolactin in children is extremely rare, and if this is a true increase in prolactin caused by a pituitary tumor, then growth retardation and sexual development may become manifestations.
+Increased prolactin in children is detected extremely rarely, and if this is a true increase in prolactin caused by a pituitary tumor, then the manifestations may be delayed growth and sexual development.

-It should also be noted that prolactin in our body is different.
+It should also be noted that prolactin in our body varies.
 Monomeric prolactin is active, and it is its increase that, as a rule, leads to consequences in the form of all of the above symptoms.
-Macroprolactin, which is a large molecule of prolactin, consisting of several "small", is an inactive hormone.
-It has no effect, and in most cases, if there are no manifestations, no treatment is required.
-Most laboratories currently use kits that distinguish macroprolactin from monomeric, and then this is indicated as a separate item in the result of the analysis.
+Macroprolactin, which is large prolactin molecules consisting of several “small” ones, is an inactive hormone.
+It has no effects, and in most cases, if there are no manifestations, does not require treatment.
+Most laboratories now use kits that distinguish macroprolactin from monomeric prolactin, and then this is indicated as a separate item in the analysis result.

-How is the increase in prolactin expressed in numbers?
+How is an increase in prolactin expressed in numbers?

 Different laboratories may specify different units of measurement.
-The most "standard" units are mU/l, when expressed in which prolactin should be no more than 400.
-An increase in the range of 1000 mU/l is insignificant.
-From 1000 to 2000 it really starts to alarm, and more than 5000 is the level that occurs with pituitary tumors.
-Often you can find prolactin, expressed in ng / ml, then its greatest normal value- around 30.
+The most “standard” units are mU/l, when expressed in which prolactin should be no more than 400.
+An increase within 1000 mU/l is insignificant.
+From 1000 to 2000 it really begins to be alarming, and more than 5000 is the level that occurs with pituitary tumors.
+You can often find prolactin expressed in ng/ml, then its greatest normal value- about 30.

-Thus, if a moderately elevated prolactin was detected during the examination, then, first of all, the analysis should be repeated.
-If we are not talking about a significant increase (more than 1000 mU / l), then we can talk about the problem of hyperprolactinemia only after 3 tests that were passed correctly in accordance with all the rules.
-A significant increase (more than 2000 mU / l) in most cases requires an MRI of the brain.
-Again, the analysis must be carried out correctly.
+Thus, if the examination revealed moderately elevated prolactin, then, first of all, the analysis should be repeated.
+If we are not talking about a significant increase (more than 1000 mU/l), then we can talk about the problem of hyperprolactinemia only after 3 tests, passed correctly in accordance with all the rules.
+A significant increase (more than 2000 mU/l) in most cases requires an MRI of the brain.
+Again, the analysis must be done correctly.

 • pregnancy;